kjolley/BIGSdb_documentation/data_query/0020_search_sequence_attributes.rst

 Locus-specific sequence attribute search
 ========================================
 Some loci have :ref:`extended attribute fields <locus_extended_attributes>`.
-To query these, click 'Locus-specific sequence attribute search' on a sequence definition database contents page.
+To query these, click 'By locus' in the 'Find alleles' section on a sequence definition database contents page.

 .. image:: /images/data_query/sequence_attributes7.png